What is a STEM Education Program and Why is it Important at the Secondary Level?

 With emphases placed on technology and classroom diversity, graduate students learn to combine grades 6–12 subjects (STEM and educational psychology), including a variety of 21st century teaching methods and strategies to improve student outcomes.
 Master’s graduates will be taught to expose their students to STEM, prepare them for post-secondary STEM education and encourage them to explore careers by developing a strong STEM foundation, hands-on curriculum and integrated instruction.

 Why Earn Your Masters in STEM Education with Licensure Online at GCU?

-The digital format and courses for this regionally accredited and Arizona State Board of Education approved program are tailored to meet the needs of the adult learner and maximize the content knowledge that the candidate already possesses.
-Online courses are taught by experts in their respective fields who share knowledge and experience in areas of secondary education, STEM and educational psychology.
+The digital format and courses for this institutionally accredited and Arizona State Board of Education approved program are tailored to meet the needs of the adult learner and maximize the content knowledge that the candidate already possesses.
+Online courses are taught by faculty who share knowledge and experience in areas of secondary education, STEM and educational psychology.

 All courses are directly aligned with standards from the Interstate Teacher Assessment and Support Consortium (InTASC) and the International Society of Technology Educators (ISTE).
 Opportunities are provided to apply concepts, theories and research throughout the program, but particularly in secondary education field experiences that guide students through 100 hours of observational and practice-based experiences.

 The final semester of the master’s in teaching secondary education degree program includes a fulltime, 15-week student teaching component.
 These learning, development and applied teaching opportunities are emphasized through a Christian worldview regarding values and ethics.
 Graduates of this program may seek employment anywhere a licensure is required, including public and private schools.
 This program does lead to teacher certification, and therefore, requires practicum hours, state exams, student teaching and an institutional recommendation from GCU.